emilyhorsman/bikes.emilyhorsman.com/src/posts/brompton-upgrades/index.md

 {% image "DSCF1688.jpg" "A Brompton leaned against a concrete wall in dim light with a strong rear red light and front light with tire and bag shadow." %}

 Doing the dynamo routing with [SON Coax](https://nabendynamo.de/en/products/wiring/) cable and the Brompton instructions on routing was fairly easy.
-I didn't cut anything to size yet.
+I haven't cut anything to size yet.
 It was one of the smoothest dynamo installations I've done since there's a preordained place for everything.

 ## Eazy Wheels